betheden/hebrew-grammar/content/stem.rst

 Function
 --------

-The following able is a brief overview of the most common stems and their most common functions.
+The following table is a brief overview of the most common stems and their most common functions.

 .. csv-table:: Common Stem Functions